Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Engagement phases

-The engagement will be completed in phases.
-The first phase is to clearly define the term “elder abuse”.
-The second phase will use the revised definition to review and update existing policies and practices, as appropriate.
+The engagement was completed in phases.
+The first phase clearly defined the term “elder abuse”.
+The second phase used the revised definition to review and update existing policies and practices, as appropriate.

 Phase 1A: Elder abuse definition (stakeholders)

-In June 2021, community organizations working in the areas of elder abuse prevention, family violence prevention, and seniors supports were invited to participate in discussion sessions on the definition of elder abuse as part of Phase 1A.
+In June 2021, community organizations working in the areas of elder abuse prevention, family violence prevention, and seniors supports participated in discussion sessions on the definition of elder abuse as part of Phase 1A.
 Participants in these session expressed the following:

 Phase 1B: Elder abuse definition (public)